Protecting your super

 - you made or amended a binding beneficiary nomination

-- you completed the ATO Authority Form, asking that your inactive, low-balance account not be transferred³.
+- you completed the ATO Authority Form or our authority form, asking that your inactive, low-balance account not be transferred³.

 We’ll assess your super account every June and December to check whether it meets the inactive criteria.
 We’ll let you know if you are impacted before taking any action.

-If you’re impacted and you don’t want your inactive, low-balance account sent to the ATO, you’ll need to complete the ATO Authority Form and send it to us before the advised response date.
+If you’re impacted and you don’t want your inactive, low-balance account sent to the ATO, you’ll need to complete the ATO Authority Form or our authority form and send it to us before the advised response date.
 We’ll also send you this form when we notify you about the transfer.

 If we don’t hear from you by the response date, the money in your inactive, low-balance account will be transferred to the ATO.
 If you want your money returned, you’ll need to contact the ATO directly.
 You can instruct ATO where to send your account balance or you can wait for the ATO to consolidate the amount into your active account, which receives regular contributions.
 You will be able to view your account balance and find more information on the ATO website.